Travis Konecny Game Preview: Flyers vs. Red Wings

 Konecny Season Stats Insights

-- Konecny has a point in 16 of 29 games this year, with multiple points in nine of them.
+- Konecny has a point in 18 games this year (out of 32), including multiple points nine times.

-- Konecny has an assist in seven of 29 games so far this season, with multiple assists in two of them.
+- In nine of 32 games this season, Konecny has had an assist, including two games with multiple assists.

-- The implied probability that Konecny hits the over on his points prop total is 62.5%, based on the odds.
+- Konecny's odds on his points prop carry an implied probability of 61.7% that he hits the over.

-- There is a 37.7% chance of Konecny having more than 0.5 assists, based on the moneyline odds.
+- Konecny has an implied probability of 36.4% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.